elabftw/elabftw/documentation/docs/contributing/devdoc.md

 # Developer documentation

-## Word of caution
+## Use latest doc

-It is possible that the gap between the current development version and the current stable version will render this documentation obsolete in parts.
-As we currently have no versioning of the doc to match stable releases of eLabFTW.
-I don't know, just do your best.
+Make sure you are reading the "edge" version of the documentation, that is built from `master` branch.
+Look in the top right of your screen, select Edge from the version dropdown selector.

 Another thing is that this documentation is targeted towards GNU/Linux users.
 If you are on Windows or MacOS, you will need to adapt some things.
 We currently do not provide detailed documentation for Windows or MacOS users, as we are avid open source software aficionados, and consider these operating systems as spyware.